Western Xia: Chongzong (1086–1139)

 The three-year-old Qianshun succeeded his father, Emperor Huizong of Western Xia, as emperor, posthumously Emperor Chongzong of Western Xia.
-His mother, the new Empress Dowager Liang, the younger sister of Liang Qipu, ruled as regent.
+His mother, the new Empress Dowager Liang (Zhaojian), the younger sister of Liang Qipu, ruled as regent.
 The Song dynasty continued to campaign against the Xia in 1091 and 1093.
 In 1094, Rende Baozhuang and Weiming Awu slew Liang Qipu and exterminated his clan.
 In 1096 the Song stopped paying tribute to the Xia and the next year, launched an "advance and fortify" campaign centered on guarding key locations along river valleys and mountains to erode the Xia position.
 From 1097 to 1099, the Song army constructed 40 fortifications across the Ordos plateau.
 In 1098, the Empress Regent Liang sent a 100,000 strong army to recapture Pingxia.
 The Tangut army was completely defeated in their attempt to dislodge the Song from their high ground position, and their generals Weiming Amai and Meiledubu were both captured.
-Empress Dowager Liang died in 1099, apparently poisoned by assassins from the Liao dynasty.
+The Empress Dowager Liang led armies against the Song, allegedly at the head of a cavalry force, until her death in 1099 when was poisoned by assassins from the Liao dynasty.
 At the same time, the Tanguts were also involved in a war with the Zubu to their north.

 In 1103, the Song annexed Tsongkha and spent the following year weeding out native resistance.
 The expansion of Song territory threatened the Xia's southern border, resulting in Tangut incursions in 1104 and 1105.
 Eventually the Xia launched an all out attack on Lanzhou and Qingtang.
 However, after the Advance and Fortify campaign of 1097–1099, Xia forces were no longer able to defeat Song positions.
 Failing to take major cities, the Tangut forces went on a rampage, killing tens of thousands of local civilians.
 The next year, Chongzong made peace with the Song, but was unable to clearly demarcate their borders, leading to another war in 1113.